 - CX networks enable enterprises to develop an ecosystem of internal staff, external business partners, customers, and other stakeholders to provide communication, collaboration, and co-innovation aligned to a central business purpose.

 - The synergistic value created by CX networks is greater than the sum of its parts.
 It will provide you with the means to crack the code to deliver superior customer experiences.

 Airlines and the “broader travel ecosystem”

-The idea of airline living in data silos is outdated.
+The idea of airlines living in data silos is outdated.
 Through a combination of the internet and other technology, airlines form part of a broader ecosystem.
 Think of the parties involved to deliver goods ordered from Amazon, for instance.
-Airlines are no different: today’s customers use the Internet, social media and in-airport technology for every flight.
+Airlines are no different: today’s customers use the Internet, social media, and in-airport technology for every flight.

 API’s and a CX Network play a central role in building these ecosystems.
 Airlines, like every other industry, should leverage their APIs and encourage developers to create new ways to make the customer experience more convenient and enjoyable.
 Collaboration is the key to innovation today, and airlines shouldn’t be missing out.

 Establishing a CX network is largely about creating a community.
 Its success will reside in how fast you can achieve a critical mass of interactions with your ecosystem organizations.
 From a technical standpoint, you will need an integration platform with at least the following capabilities: